 All my life, for better or worse, I have been quietly paralyzed by this question, “How will they see me?”

-And though it has been far from an overnight transformation (try seven years and counting!), I feel like, by God’s grace, I am a better version of myself than I would have been if I have lived feeling mostly “understood.”
+And though it has been far from an overnight transformation, I feel like, by God’s grace, I am a better version of myself than I would have been if I didn’t live through the hard stuff.

-But I also thank Him for loving me enough to smash my pride into a million pieces.
+But I thank God for loving me enough to smash my pride into a million pieces.

 I am now just getting how destructive this is.

-I am learning the hard truth that God doesn’t always call us to a comfortable life of feeling understood and validated, but to a life of love and courage and truth, regardless.
-Simply, He calls us to a life worthy of the gospel.
+I am learning the hard truth that God doesn’t always call us to a comfy life of feeling understood and validated, but to a life of love and courage and truth, regardless.

-For me that meant telling my story even when I really didn’t really want to; it meant risking being misunderstood, in case my honesty could be an encouragement to someone in their journey.
+For me that meant telling my story even when I really didn’t want to; it meant being ok with being misunderstood, just in case my honesty could be an encouragement to someone in their journey.

 But you know what?
 God is in the business of lifting up the broken.